jrpespinas/Algorithms/README.md

 Data Structures & Algorithms
 ===
+## Overview
 This repository covers a wide range of algorithms starting from the basics to the advanced.
-It will be implemented using any programming languages such as Python, C++, and/or Java.
+It will be implemented using any programming languages such as Python, C/C++, and/or Java.

 ## License
 ```